finos/symphony-bdk-java/docs/extension.md

 }
 ```

-### Registering your Extension's service in Spring Boot
+### Access your Extension's service in Spring Boot
-In Spring Boot, you must also manually register your extension's service a bean.
-Note that your extension's service has
+In Spring Boot, your extension's service is _lazily_ initialized.
+It means that you must annotate your injected extension's service
-to be retrieved from the `ExtensionService` in order to be fully initialized before injecting it into the Spring application
-context:
+field with the `@Lazy` annotation in addition to the `@Autowired` one:
 ```java
 @Configuration
 public class MyBdkExtensionConfig {